SharkTrust

 Why you need SharkTrust™

 As a device manufacturer, it's important to ensure that your customers can securely communicate with your product(s) through any web browser.
-While some manufacturers opt for a non secure HTTP connection, this comes with a number of disadvantages.
-For one, many companies now mandate security on private networks, especially when sensitive information is involved.
+While some manufacturers opt for a nonsecure HTTP connection, this has several disadvantages.
+Many companies now mandate security on private networks, especially when sensitive information is involved.
 Failing to provide HTTPS may discourage them from using your product.
 Additionally, many modern browsers are now flagging all HTTP connections as insecure, which can be off-putting for users and may even prevent certain browser features, like password managers, from functioning properly.
 This can negatively impact the user experience of your product.
 That's why many manufacturers are now turning to HTTPS to ensure secure communication and a positive user experience.

 Self-signed certificate is not an option

 Using a self-signed SSL certificate may seem like a simple solution for secure communication with your product, but it comes with its own set of challenges.
 Browsers do not trust these certificates, leading to a warning message for users about an insecure connection.
-While it is possible to bypass this warning, it effectively turns the connection into a non trusted HTTP one, which can limit certain browser features that rely on HTTPS.
-This can have a negative impact on the user experience when communicating with their devices.
-It's important to consider these factors when choosing an SSL certificate for your product to ensure a positive experience for your users.
+While it is possible to bypass this warning, it effectively turns the connection into a non-trusted HTTP one, which can limit certain browser features that rely on HTTPS.
+This can hurt the user experience when communicating with their devices.
+It's important to consider these factors when choosing an SSL certificate for your product to ensure a positive user experience.

 Purchasing a certificate is not an option

-Purchasing a certificate from a Certificate Authority (CA) is a way for your users to have a secure HTTPS connection when communicating with their devices.
+Purchasing a certificate from a Certificate Authority (CA) allows your users to have a secure HTTPS connection when communicating with their devices.
 However, CAs do not issue certificates for private networks, and this means your users must implement a Public Key Infrastructure (PKI) solution to get one.
-Existing PKI solutions typically require that users go through a lengthy, technically-challenging setup process, which makes using your product securely much more difficult for them.
-PKI tutorials are typically targeted at engineers, and your users may find them difficult to understand and follow.
+Existing PKI solutions typically require that users go through a lengthy, technically challenging setup process, making using your product securely much more difficult.
+PKI tutorials are typically targeted at engineers, and your users may find them challenging to understand and follow.
 Additionally, you may find yourself spending valuable resources supporting customers with this process, causing headaches both for you and your customers.

 Browser vendors are working hard on reducing certificate lifespan